 professional in Madrid.

-He won the AR + D Architectural Review Awards for Emerging Architecture (2009), the Design Vanguard Award 2009, the IX European Prize for Architecture Philippe Rotthier (2011), the distinction for young architects of XI BEAU - Biennial of Spanish Architecture and Urbanism and the prize of the VII Ibero-American Biennial of Architecture and Urban Planning; His work has been selected for the X Contractworld Award 2010, 2012 the Zumtobel Group Award and the Mies van der Rohe Award 2013, and was published by many newspapers in Spain and abroad.
+He won the AR + D Architectural Review Awards for Emerging Architecture (2009), the Design Vanguard 2009 Award, the IX European Prize for Architecture Philippe Rotthier (2011), the distinction for young architects of the XI BEAU - Spanish Biennale of Architecture and Urban Planning and the prize of the VII Ibero-American Biennial of Architecture and Urban Planning; his work was selected for the X Contractworld Award 2010, the Zumtobel Group Award 2012 and the Mies van der Rohe Award 2013, and has been published by numerous newspapers in Spain and abroad.

 He was invited to Cornell University in Ithaca, New York, has lectured at the RIBA Royal Institute of British Architects and in several universities in Spain and abroad; in 2007-2008 was a fellow of the Royal Spanish Academy in

 Among his works are reported: the arrangement of the temple of Diana in Merida (Spain, 2005-2008); the innovation center sport "the Ring", Guijo de Granadilla, Cáceres (Spain, 2008-2009); the center for rowing in Alange (Spain, 2008-2010); facilities for tourism in the Castillo de la Luna in Alburquerque, Badajoz and the Convento de San Juan de Dios in Olivenza, Badajoz (Spain, being